lrutledge107/allele_muts/README.md

 # Preparation
 * To run the program, you need to have [Python](https://www.python.org/downloads/) installed.
 * Refer to the conda-env.yaml file that describes the necessary packages to run this code.
-You can create an environment with "conda env creat --file=conda-env.yaml" and then activate the environment with "conda activate allele_muts"
+You can create an environment with "conda env create --file=conda-env.yaml" and then activate the environment with "conda activate allele_muts"
 * Create a directory called "data"
 * Within "data" create the following directories:
 *    "input" - contains all the "*_genotypes_mra_final.txt" output files from SatAnalyzer